zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-getting-started-procedure.md

 1. Review the production-ready metrics that are specified in [top-extensions-production-ready-metrics.md](top-extensions-production-ready-metrics.md) to validate that the extension is ready for deployment.

-1. If the extension requires additional built-in support for standard Graph or ARM APIs, submit a partner request at the site located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).
-For information about other components that the new service needs, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).

 1. When you are confident that the development of the extension is complete, execute the following process so that the specific work required for the Azure Fundamental tenets appears in Service360, as specified in [Azure Fundamentals](https://microsoft.sharepoint.com/teams/WAG/EngSys/Shared%20Documents/Argon/Azure%20Fundamentals%20Proposal/Azure%20Fundamentals%20Proposal.docx?d=wf5b821bc31c44042adb55ebf4d8b408d).

     * Add the service to ServiceTree, which is located at [https://servicetree.msftcloudes.com](https://servicetree.msftcloudes.com)